wolejnr/100-Days-of-Code-Journal/log2.md

 ### Day 84: December 20, 2018

 **Today's Progress**:
-* Completed the third and fourth chapters of Statistical Thinking in Python II.
+* Completed the third, fourth and fifth chapters of Statistical Thinking in Python II.
+* Completed the first chapter of "Joining Data in PostgreSQL"